Select Page

 PICC Line and Midline Catheter Care Introduction

-Vascular Access Clinician
+Vascular Access Clinicians

 washing hands is essential